Something is off. All you need to do is find it and enter our Find It If You Can game

 Two years later it started with her.

 This truck was the step I needed to adjust my battles with PTSD and alcohol.
 The hum of that big-cat engine kept me calm and away from the drugs.
-So I drove and drove some more until the pain slowly went away and over five years, my PTSD became manageable.
+So I drove and drove some more until the pain slowly went away and over the next five years, my PTSD became manageable.
 Until it didn't!

-Never believe the government, they say.
+You can trust the government, they say.

 In the field on my face, out like a light and a dogs nudge that brought me around.
 What's this, Agent Orange stuff ?
 Hospital, drugs and no left lung and a truck I couldn't afford anymore.
 And they said the spray was safe.